mbeale/gorecurly/README.md

 There are some issues with live testing.
 If you already have a lot of test data in your sandbox account, the tests could time out.
 I would suggest only testing after you have cleared out the test data and never test against a production account, only sandbox.
 There is use of random numbers for some object creation, there could be conflicts even though I have never ran into any.

+There is a config.xml which you need to alter to suit your account to complete live testing.

 TODO
 ====